 E. In certain situations, where providing access may be detrimental to your health, the clinic is permitted by state and federal law to withhold access.

-G. The second confidentiality problem under HIPAA is that information may be shared without the patients consent and with the 2003 Amendments may be shared despite patient objections.
+G. information may be shared without the patients consent and with the 2003 Amendments may be shared despite patient objections.

-H. Research activities that involve a covered entity or include treatment, payment, or the administration of health care operations must adhere to relevant HIPAA regulations.
+H. those that involve a covered entity or include treatment, payment, or the administration of health care operations must adhere to relevant HIPAA regulations

-I. Psychologists disclose confidential information without the consent of the individual only as mandated by law, or where permitted by law for a valid purpose, such as (1) to provide needed professional services to the patient or the individual or organizational client, (2) to obtain appropriate professional consultations, (3) to protect the patient or client or others from harm, or (4) to obtain payment for services, in which instance disclosure is limited to the minimum that is necessary to achieve the purpose
+I. (1) to provide needed professional services to the patient or the individual or organizational client, (2) to obtain appropriate professional consultations, (3) to protect the patient or client or others from harm, or (4) to obtain payment for services, in which instance disclosure is limited to the minimum that is necessary to achieve the purpose

 J. It will be very difficult for healthcare organizations to monitor or influence the compliance of outside entities even though they will have the potential to create compliance problems for the healthcare organizations.